CLINICAL FELLOWSHIP IN

 *Each candidate is required to submit the provided ESOR CV.
 Any application with another CV will not be considered.

-The candidate will be asked to provide additional documents to the training centre for administrative purposes.
-The Fellow is required to optain a work permit which makes the appicant eligible for OHIP health insurance.
-The Fellow is further asked to take care of their working permit and insurance.
-Please note that the candidate is responsible for their visa.
-The training centre will help the Fellow with all organisational details.
-The Fellow is responsible for finding accommodation, which is not provided by the JDMI.
+The candidate may be asked to provide additional documents to the training centre for administrative purposes.
+The successful candidate must obtain a Canadian work permit to be eligible for OHIP health insurance.
+Depending on the candidate’s citizenship, an additional visa may be required, for which the fellow is also responsible.
+The University of Toronto Postgraduate Medical Education office and the training centre will provide support for respective applications.
+The Fellow is responsible for finding accommodation, which is neither provided by JDMI nor by the University of Toronto.

 Please note: